freenas/freenas-docs/userguide/services.rst

-If you require your users to authenticate before accessing the data on the %brand% system, you will need to either create a user account for each user or import existing user accounts using Active Directory or LDAP.
-If you then create a ZFS dataset for each user, you can chroot each user so that they are limited to the contents of their own home directory.
+If you require your users to authenticate before accessing the data on the %brand% system, you will need to either create a user account for each user or import existing user accounts using :ref:`Active Directory` or LDAP.
+If you then create a ZFS dataset for :each user, you can chroot each user so that they are limited to the contents of their own home directory.
 Datasets provide the added benefit of configuring a quota so that the size of the user's home directory is limited to the size of the quota.

 To configure this scenario: